PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 07:22:26
+Last updated: 2024-04-05 07:23:00
-Random Quote: I’m not saying it’s not bad.
-It’s bad.
-But it could be worse. - Saul Goodman
+Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera